yassineAlouini/hyperparameters-optimization/blog_post/how_to_optimize_hyperparameters.md

 As stated in its [website](http://hyperopt.github.io/hyperopt/):
 > hyperopt is a Python library for optimizing over awkward search spaces with real-valued, discrete, and conditional dimensions.

-Now, in order to find the best hyperparameters using hyperopt, one needs to specify two functions - `loss` and `optimize`, a hyperparameters grid and a machine learning model (an [xgboost](https://xgboost.readthedocs.io/en/latest/) regression model in this example).
+Now, in order to find the best hyperparameters using hyperopt, one needs to specify two functions - `loss` and `optimize`, a hyperparameters grid and a machine learning model (we use an [xgboost](https://xgboost.readthedocs.io/en/latest/) regression model in this example, which is an efficient [gradient boosting](https://en.wikipedia.org/wiki/Gradient_boosting) algorithm).

 On one hand, the `loss` function gives the evaluation metric that is used to find the best hyperparameters.
 It is computed using cross validation for an XGboost regression model.
 On the other hand, the `optimize` function specifies the optimization strategy and the search space.